davetron5000/wtf-is-a-webpack/markdown/testing.md

 It's OK to chuckle at their proclaimation that we don't need loads of configuration.
 Spoiler: we will.

-It's common to use `karma init` to create a config file to start off with but this a) requires interactive input , b) places the file in the current directory, and c) creates a file with way more configuration than is technically needed.
+It's common to use `karma init` to create a config file to start off with but this a) requires interactive input, b) places the file in the current directory, and c) creates a file with way more configuration than is technically needed.
 We don't want any of that, so create `spec/karma.conf.js` yourself.
 The bare minimum information you have to provide is:

 * What testing frameworks are being used (Jasmine, in our case)
 * Where the actual test files are (`spec/` in our case)
 * What browsers we want to run the code in.
 (See below for why we have to care about browsers)

 There's no technical reason to have to provide any of this information, but JavaScript doesn't want to tell you where to put your files or what testing frameworks to use.
-It's cool with anything, so you do you (even though your job is to get things done and not evaluate a bunch of essetially equivalent testing frameworks).
+It's cool with anything, so you do you (even though your job is to get things done and not evaluate a bunch of essentially equivalent testing frameworks).

 The mimimal configuration would the following, which you should place into `spec/karma.conf.js`: